Levi Henley is a freelance writer and has also been full-time RVing with his wife and pets since 2015.

 - Be considerate of other visitors.

-The same can be said for overnight spots too.
-When you are staying in the parking lot of a business, you will want to leave your slides in and not call attention to yourself.
+The same applies for overnight spots too.
+When you stay in the parking lot of a business, you want to leave your slides in.
+Do not call attention to yourself.

 Some city parks that allow you to stay for free have donation boxes.
 You don’t have to break the bank, but if every RVer that stayed there threw in a few bucks, it might just help keep that park free.
-If anything, it will cover the electricity used.
+If anything, it covers the electricity used.

-Overall keep in mind that we all want to enjoy the free camping spots around the country.
-To continue to do so, we must all do our part to help leave them as good or better than we found them.
+We all want to enjoy the free camping spots around the country.
+To continue doing that, we must all do our part to help leave them as good or better than we found them.